DanielJones02/Discord-Bot/README.md

 #### ONLY PYTHON 3.11 SUPPORTED

- - Clone the repository `git clone https://github.com/DanielJones02/Cleaner-Bot` or download the latest release
+ - Clone the repository `https://github.com/DanielJones02/WipeWizard-Bot` or download the latest release

  - cd into the directory `cd Cleaner-Bot`